Tinche/incant/docs/tutorial.md

     return f"Your address is {source_ip}"
 ```

-At the top of the file, you import and prepare an {class}`incant.Incanter` instance.
+At the top of the file, you import and prepare an {class}`Incanter` instance.

 ```python
 from incant import Incanter